 The basic argument is essentially game theory.
-The way to minimize risk is to believe as opposed to unbelief (in God).
-However, William James in his essay “The Will to Believe” quotes Mahdi (not sure which one… “Mahdi” is a title from Islamic Tradition… perhaps he was referring to the one who was part of the 19th century Mahdist revolt in British Sudan.
-Or maybe he is referring to the eschatological figure in that religion).
+The way to minimize risk is belief as opposed to unbelief (in God).
+However, William James in his essay “The Will to Believe” quotes Mahdi (not sure which one… “Mahdi” is a title from Islamic Tradition… perhaps he was referring to the one who was part of the 19th century Mahdist revolt in British Sudan.)

 “I am the Expected One who God has created in his effulgence.
 You shall be infinitely happy if you confess me; otherwise you shall be cut off from the light of the sun.
 Weigh, then your infinite gain if I am genuine against your finite sacrifice if I am not!”

 The argument is essentially the same.
 However, at least from a Christian standpoint, the argument seems much weaker.
 The idea that god (as described within the Islamic system) and his messenger should be believed since the gain is much greater than the loss, only makes sense if there is no competing system.